Successful candidates to assist Cougar coaching staff in day-to-day operations

 The clinic will take place from 9 a.m.- 3 p.m. on October 11th

 The Cougars are looking for energetic individuals to assist the program during the 2014-15 season

-Former Murray State standout guard and Houston native, Alaina Lee was as Director of Basketball Operations for the University of Houston women's basketball program, head coach Ronald Hughey announced back on May 12, 2014.
+Former Murray State standout guard and Houston native Alaina Lee was as Director of Basketball Operations for the University of Houston women's basketball program, head coach Ronald Hughey announced on May 12, 2014.

 Lee comes to Houston after spending three seasons as the Assistant Director of Basketball Operations and Video Coordinator for the University of Kansas women's basketball program.
-She served as the liaison between other departments, while she also helped coordinate KU's summer camps, among other administrative duties.
+She served as the liaison between the KU basketball team and other departments, and she also helped coordinate KU's summer camps, among other administrative duties.

-"Alaina is extremely sharp and we're really excited to welcome her to this staff," said Hughey.
-"Her Houston ties are going to be huge for us, but most importantly she's just a person destined for greatness.
-She's an individual that just seems to succeed in everything she does.
+"Alaina is extremely sharp, and we're really excited to welcome her to this staff," said Hughey.
+"Her Houston ties are going to be huge for us, but most importantly she's a person destined for greatness.
+She's an individual that seems to succeed in everything she does.
 No task is too big or too small for her."

-Lee made her mark as a four-year letterwinning guard at Murray State University, as she started for three seasons there and helped guide the racers to the 2008 Ohio Valley Conference Championship, as well as the program's first NCAA Tournament berth.
-She ended her collegiate career ranked second in program history in appearances, having played in 114 games and ranked 22nd with 861 career points.
+Lee made her mark as a four-year letterwinning guard at Murray State University.
+She started for three seasons at MSU and helped guide the Racers to the 2008 Ohio Valley Conference Championship, as well as the program's first NCAA Tournament berth.
+She ended her collegiate career ranked second in program history in appearances, having played in 114 games, and at the time of her graduation she ranked 22nd in school history with 861 career points.